I do keynote addresses on a variety of computing and futurist topics, mostly about the future of transportation, digital technology or

 My top topics and best talks are about:

-- The coming of robot cars and their impact on society
+- The coming of self-driving cars and their impact on society (and many sub-topics)

 - Hot computing topics: The internet's secret sauce; abundance of bandwidth; VR/AR; the reality of the